- Infrastructure and the maintenance backlog

 - Federal Register notices

-The proposed Fiscal Year 2019 budget includes legislation to establish a Public Lands Infrastructure Fund that would help address $11.6 billion in deferred maintenance.
+The proposed Fiscal Year 2019 budget includes legislation to establish a Public Lands Infrastructure Fund that would help address the maintenance backlog.

 In 2017, nearly 331 million people visited the national parks.
 The official count was 330,882,751 recreation visits, almost identical to the record-setting 330,971,689 recreation visits in 2016.
 While numbers were steady, visitors actually spent more time in parks during their 2017 visits compared to 2016.
 Learn more about visitation in 2017, including park milestones and the top 10 most-visited parks.